Charif Shanahan

 Biography

-Shanahan’s poems appear in American Poetry Review, The Nation, The New Republic, The New York Times Magazine, PBS NewsHour, Poetry, and Yale Review, among other journals.
-His work has been anthologized in American Journal: Fifty Poems for Our Time (Graywolf Press, 2018), Furious Flower’s Seeding the Future of African American Poetry (Northwestern, 2019), and African American Poetry: 250 Years of Struggle & Song (Library of America, 2020).
+Shanahan’s poems appear widely, in such journals as American Poetry Review, The Nation, The New Republic, The New Yorker, The New York Times Magazine, The Paris Review, PBS NewsHour, and Yale Review.
+His work has been anthologized in American Journal: Fifty Poems for Our Time (ed. former US Poet Laureate Tracy K. Smith, Graywolf Press, 2018), Furious Flower: Seeding the Future of African American Poetry (eds.
+Dr. Joanne V. Gabbin, Lauren K. Alleyne, Northwestern UP, 2019), African American Poetry: 250 Years of Struggle & Song (ed.
+Kevin Young, Library of America, 2020), Essential Queer Voices of U.S. Poetry (ed.
+Christopher Nelson, Green Linden Press, 2024), and elsewhere.

-For his work, he is the recipient of a National Endowment for the Arts Literature Fellowship; the Wallace Stegner Fellowship and the Jones Lectureship at Stanford University; a Fulbright Senior Scholar Grant to Morocco; the Gregory Pardlo Fellowship from the Frost Place; and residency fellowships from Cave Canem Foundation, the MacDowell Colony, Millay Colony for the Arts, La Maison Baldwin in St Paul, France, and the Robert Rauschenberg Foundation, among other awards and recognitions.
+For his poetry, he is the recipient of a National Endowment for the Arts Literature Fellowship; the Wallace Stegner Fellowship at Stanford University; a Fulbright Senior Scholar Grant to Morocco; and residency fellowships from Cave Canem Foundation, Hawthornden Foundation in Griante, Italy, MacDowell Colony, La Maison Baldwin in St Paul, France, Millay Colony for the Arts, and the Robert Rauschenberg Foundation, among other awards and recognitions.

 Originally from the Bronx, Shanahan holds an AB in Comparative Literature and Creative Writing from Princeton University; an AM in Comparative Literature and Literary Translation from Dartmouth College; and an MFA in Poetry from NYU's Graduate Creative Writing Program.
-Former Programs Director of the Poetry Society of America, he has taught literature, creative writing, and language at California College of the Arts (CCA), the Collegio di Milano (Italy), New York University, and Stanford University.
+He has taught literature and creative writing at California College of the Arts (CCA), Collegio di Milano (Italy), and Stanford University.

 Specializations